dslab-epfl/svshi/svshi/documentation/documentation.md

 ##### 4.3.5.1 Code manipulation

 The app skeleton provided to the user when she generates an app contains classes modeling the devices the app can use.
 However, these classes are just stubs given for code auto-completion and linting, since they are not the ones executed by SVSHI.
-In fact, the `verification` module does not simply modify the code to ease verification, as explained in [Section 4.3.3.4](#4334-crosshair-in-svshi-and-code-modification): it also generates the file `runtime_file.py` that is used during execution by the `runtime` module (see next section, [Section 4.3.5.2](#4352-runtime)).
-This file is similar to `verification_file`, as it contains:
+The `verification` module does not simply modify the code to ease verification, as explained in [Section 4.3.3.4](#4334-crosshair-in-svshi-and-code-modification): it also generates the file `runtime_file.py` that is used during execution by the `runtime` module (see next section, [Section 4.3.5.2](#4352-runtime)).
+This file is similar to `verification_file.py`, as it contains:

 - The states: both `AppState` and `PhysicalState`
 - The actual device classes: one per each device instance in an app, as devices of the same type might access different group addresses (in a single app or across different apps)
 - The actual device instances used
 - The `iteration` functions of each installed app

-However, compared to the file generated for verification, it does not contain contracts or invariants, as they are not used during execution.
+However, compared to the file generated for verification, it does not need to contain contracts or invariants, as they are not used during execution.
 Moreover, `unchecked` functions that perform side effects and all user-defined imports are kept.
 The file is internal to SVSHI and is not meant to be read by the developer.

 Here is an example of the `iteration()` function of the application `app_one` before (as written by the developer) and after AST manipulation (as passed to `runtime`):